45Q: Credit for Carbon Oxide Sequestration

 Equity Considerations

 If a new carbon oxide sequestration facility is planned, consider engaging with community members in the early stage to address challenges and concerns through open conversations.
-Local governments may consider working with the facility owners to leverage such economic development opportunities to develop a carbon capture workforce.
+Local governments, Tribal communities, and other organizations may consider working with the facility owners to leverage such economic development opportunities to develop a carbon capture workforce.

 Helpful Tips